versionone/api-examples/rest/apis-walkthrough.md

 You'll step through seven brief exercises to complete this walkthrough.
 Each one builds upon knowledge gained in the previous one.

-* Exercise 1: Understand the `rest-1.v1/Data` API endpoint fundamentals
+* Exercise 1: Understand the REST Data API fundamentals
 * Exercise 2: Query a Scope (Project)
 * Exercise 3: Query a Scope for specific attributes
 * Exercise 4: Create your own Story (Backlog Item) within a Scope